zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       for the parent zone.
       1. If any server returns a referral (delegation) directly to the *Child Zone*, then go back to step 4 with the found delegation.
-      2. Or, if any server returns NXDOMAIN, NODATA or CNAME/DNAME, then output *[INCONSISTENT_DELEGATION]*.
+      2. Or, if any server returns NXDOMAIN, NODATA or CNAME, then output *[INCONSISTENT_DELEGATION]*.
    4. Exit.